Which side of the fence am I responsible for?

 Can I find out which side of the fence is mine (left or right) from paperwork?

-Unfortunately, though, there’s no legal responsibility in England and Wales to specify ownership of the boundary.
+Unfortunately, there’s no garden fence law in England and Wales that specifies who has ownership of the boundary.
 However, you should find that ownership is shown on the deeds of modern properties (it’s usually only a problem associated with older deeds).

 What if it’s not clear who owns the fence?